-Risk Rating Risk Assessment

-(Likelihood of risk event (Assessment and evidence for this risk rating)

-taking place and impact)

-College strategy is to grow portfolio provision in

-Low both FE and HE and spread sector risk.

-The risk of being unable to operate due to

-financial instability or unsustainability is low

-because our balance sheet and cash reserves are

-relatively healthy.
+Risk Event Risk Rating Risk Assessment (Scenario explanation) (Likelihood of risk event (Assessment and evidence for this risk rating) taking place and impact) A decision to close the College strategy is to grow portfolio provision in institution has been Low both FE and HE and spread sector risk. taken for strategic reasons.
+The risk of being unable to operate due to financial instability or unsustainability is low We are unable or no because our balance sheet and cash reserves are longer intend to relatively healthy. operate due to financial performance.
 Student numbers are growing.
-The College has

-long term property lease arrangements.

-(Likelihood of risk event taking place and impact)

-Mitigation Strategies (measures put in place to mitigate impact of risk events)

-Good governance and regulatory compliance

-Maintenance of Risk Register and Business Continuity Plan

-Quality provision

-Course development

-Effective marketing and recruitment campaigns

-Financial planning and forecasting

-In the unlikely event the College had to close we would make immediate announcements and convene consultation meetings with students.
+The College has long term property lease arrangements.
+Mitigation Strategies (m easures put in place to mitigate impact of risk events) Good governance and re Maintenance of Risk Reg ister and Business Cont inuity Plan Quality provision Course development Effective marketing and i ecruitment campaigns Financial planning and fo Financial planning and forecasting In the unlikely event the College had to close we would make immediate announcements and convene consultation meetings with students.
 The College would first always seek to 'teach-out' programmes but failing this would ensure the continuation of studies for all students through transfers to alternate providers.
 If possible and/or where appropriate financial arrangements would be made according to the College's Refunds & Compensation Policy.

-Note: If there was a significant risk of the College exiting the English Higher Education market, we would work with the OfS to develop, and if necessary, implement a 'market exit' plan in order to protect the interests of our students.
+Note: If there was a significant risk of the College exiting the English Higher Education market, we would work with the OfS to develop, and if necessary, implement a 'market exit' plan in order to protect the interests of o • • // F specific courses for Gloucestershire for its Degree courses (i.e. substudent support contracting).
+Therefore its partner institutions purposes (i.e. students draw down the SLC loan monies.
+The risk of no longer able to them losing designation is very low according to access SLC loans). their own SPPs.
+Could occur if removed from OfS register or other major issue.
+Under the OfS, DGHE Pearson BTEC HND courses are eligible for loans directly through the SLC, but the loss risk is still considered low due to good governance and the application of robust policies and procedures.